Skip to main content

 Cardio, building muscle, and eating right is the only health cheat code we get to apply.

-Your past self existed in order to guide who you are today.
-No her, no you.
-No him, no you.
-Stop judging old parts of yourself with new information.
-That’s bullying.
-As Toni Fifi once said, ‘a younger version of me was never going to do what I’m doing today.
+Judging old parts of yourself with new information is prime bullying.
+Our past selves are the only vehicles through which the person we are today could have arrived.
+The truth is, “A younger version of you was never going to do what you’re doing today.
 Lamenting the things you didn’t do in the past means that you’re finally ready to do them now.
-So, go do it.’
+So go do it.”
+(Toni Fifi)

 7. Don’t let your thoughts consume you.